umasme/2025-2026/docs/Setup.md

         mv /mnt/c/Users/YourUser/Documents/YourProjectFolder ~/projects/
         ```
     4. Navigate into the new project location inside WSL and relaunch VS Code with `code .`.

+### Camera issues with the Intel Realsense drivers.

+* **Solution:** The cameras need to have a firmware version that does not contain the new hiddraw feature as this is exclusive for full Linux runs.
+Starting from 5.13.50 it should be fine, but it is something to have attention of.